top of page

 1. If the van is in the shade this number changes, for me its usually around 80 degrees, but that depends on humidity and sunlight.
 This is my "if everything fails" number.
 If its 70 degrees, but the van is in direct sunlight and everything fails the time frame I would leave the van drops drastically.

 3. For water I have used a few things.
 The one I like is rather large, 3 gallon water bowl, but would be hard for her to knock over and holds plenty of water.
 You can use a small bowl, but keep in mind if the dog knocks it over then there is no water for her.
+I now use something like this dog bowl, as I found that she really doesn't drink much when I am not there, and these do not tip very easily.

 4. I also cut window shades out of Reflixtic material and use suction cups to hold them in place.
 I have a passenger van so there is a lot of windows.
 There are two reason for this.
 First is obviously the heat blocking.
 A lot of heat comes in through my windows and this stuff does a great job of blocking it.
 Secondly, for the dog's anxiety.
 If you have certain breeds, like a Doberman, they tend to go into patrol mode and can't relax if they are on alert for every passing person or dog.
 With all the windows blacked out she relaxes much easier and is always fast asleep when I return to the van.
 If you dog has separation anxiety I imagine this would help also and may even consider a smaller living area for the dog within the van.
 Mine prefers the bed, but others may not.
 Also with both fans running on high it creates a soothing environment for her and rarely does she bark or show any signs of anxiety.

 5. Lastly, and this seems to be overlooked a lot, is a sign stating that there is a dog in the vehicle, the vehicle is climate controlled, and the dog has plenty of water.
 This is very important I feel to prevent people from "rescuing" your dog.
 I have been traveling a lot with her and have yet to have an issue or anyone raising concern for her being in there.
 I had my sign made at FedEx/Kinkos and laminated it to make it look even more professional.
 Another important thing to list on the sign, that many people misinterpret, is that barking is not a sign of distress.
 I have a Doberman, she is protective and will bark aggressively if someone gets close to the van or tries to enter the van... and at the occasional passing dogs...
-This is not her in distress, this is her being protective of the van and I think that is also important to include on the sign.
+This is not a sign that she is in distress, this is her being protective of the van and I think that is also important to include on the sign.

 Operating with Air Conditioning/Shore Power/Generator:

-Lastly, both the Verizon Jetpack and Temp Sensor are battery operated so a power failure in the van would not effect them.
+Lastly, both the Verizon Jetpack and Temp Sensor are battery operated so a power failure in the van would not affect them.
 And if one of the two devices were to fail it would be noted in the app on the cell phone when it fails to log new data every 10 minutes.

 Testing the setup on Verizon Jetpack Wi-Fi: